Lane County's Current Health Protocols

 - Think about what you'll need before you leave: pack what you need so you don't need to make unnecessary stops, and call ahead to make sure your destination is open and to make sure you are familiar with its specific requirements.

 - Remember that we're all in this together.
 Businesses are working hard to adapt and still serve us, and the best thing we can give back is patience, kindness and support.
-Sign the #LoveLaneBiz pledge and commit to shopping local, following health guidelines, and providing grace and understanding as businesses adapt to and navigate new guidelines being required by the state.
+Commit to shopping local, following health guidelines, and providing grace and understanding as businesses adapt to and navigate new guidelines being required by the state.

 So much has changed, but our beautiful region still offers so much that we love.
 Our same deep green forests, roaring waterfalls, wildflower meadows and sandy beaches are here waiting for us!

-For more resources and links to local, state and federal updates, visit our Travel Alerts page.
+If you are visiting from out of state; and for more resources and links to local, state and federal guidelines; please review our Travel Alerts page.